 Hugh Fearnley-Whittingstall describes the difference between clams and cockles as negligible on the beach, but in the kitchen, “Clams are posh.
 Cockles are common.”
 Really, they’re nearly the same, with the main difference being the direction the ridges on the shell run (from side to side on clams, from hinge to edge on cockles).
 But commercial cockles tend to be rare in the US: Though they grow up and down the West Coast, in New England, and on the Gulf of Mexico, you’re more likely to see a canned, imported version from Spain or farmed New Zealand cockles in a grocery store than fresh ones from our shores.
 If you happen to find some, they can sub in for clams in nearly any cooked recipe (though in greater number, as they tend to be smaller).
 They don’t have a traditional American use, but they are a standard ingredient in laksa, the essential seafood soup of Southeast Asia.

 The funny-named (“gooey-duck”) giant clam with an even funnier appearance serves as a symbol of the Pacific Northwest, though it grows all the way up into Canada and Alaska and is considered a delicacy in Asia.
 Despite the geoduck’s regional reputation, the briny, crunchy/chewy meat is finally starting to show up in fine-dining restaurants around the country.
-You can read more about geoducks in this full guide.
+Its growing popularity makes this over-sized mollusk a delicacy worth exploring.